 “Controlled area” an area constructed and operated in such a manner that some attempt is made to control the introduction of potential contamination (an air supply approximating to grade D may be appropriate), and the consequences of accidental release of living organisms.
 The level of control exercised should reflect the nature of the organism employed in the process.
-At a minimum, the area should be maintained at a pressure negative to the immediate external environment and allow for the efficient removal of small quantities of airborne contaminants.
+At a minimum, the area should be maintained at a pressure negative to the immediate external environment and allow for the efficient removal of small quantities of airborne contaminants;

-“Critical process” a process that may cause variation in the quality of the pharmaceutical product.
+“Critical process” a process that may cause variation in the quality of the pharmaceutical product;

-“Critical” describes a process step, process condition, test requirement, or other relevant parameter or item that must be controlled within predetermined criteria to ensure that the API meets its specification.
+“Critical” describes a process step, process condition, test requirement, or other relevant parameter or item that must be controlled within predetermined criteria to ensure that the API meets its specification;

-“Cross-Contamination” contamination of a material or product with another material or product.
+“Cross-Contamination” contamination of a material or product with another material or product;

-“Crude plant (vegetable drug)” fresh or dried medicinal plant or parts thereof.
+“Crude plant (vegetable drug)” fresh or dried medicinal plant or parts thereof;

-“Cryogenic vessel” a container designed to contain liquefied gas at extremely low temperature.
+“Cryogenic vessel” a container designed to contain liquefied gas at extremely low temperature;

-“Cylinder” a container designed to contain gas at a high pressure.
+“Cylinder” a container designed to contain gas at a high pressure;

-“Deviation”: departure from an approved instruction or established standard.
+“Deviation”: departure from an approved instruction or established standard;

-“Drug (Medicinal) Product” the dosage form in the final immediate packaging intended for marketing.
+“Drug (Medicinal) Product” the dosage form in the final immediate packaging intended for marketing;

-“Drug Substance”: sSee Active Pharmaceutical Ingredient.
+“Drug Substance”: see Active Pharmaceutical Ingredient;

-“Exotic organism” a biological agent where either the corresponding disease does not exist in a given country or geographical area, or where the disease is the subject of prophylactic measures or an eradication program undertaken in the given country or geographical area.
+“Exotic organism” a biological agent where either the corresponding disease does not exist in a given country or geographical area, or where the disease is the subject of prophylactic measures or an eradication program undertaken in the given country or geographical area;

-“Expiry Date (or Expiration Date)” the date placed on the container/labels of an API designating the time during which the API is expected to remain within established shelf-life specifications if stored under defined conditions, and after which it should not be used.
+“Expiry Date (or Expiration Date)” the date placed on the container/labels of an API designating the time during which the API is expected to remain within established shelf-life specifications if stored under defined conditions, and after which it should not be used;

-“Finished product” a product that has undergone all stages of production, including packaging in its final container and labeling.
+“Finished product” a product that has undergone all stages of production, including packaging in its final container and labeling;

-“Herbal medicinal products” medicinal products containing, as active ingredients, exclusively plant material and/or vegetable drug preparations.
+“Herbal medicinal products” medicinal products containing, as active ingredients, exclusively plant material and/or vegetable drug preparations;

-“Impurity Profile” a description of the identified and unidentified impurities present in an API.”
+“Impurity Profile” a description of the identified and unidentified impurities presents in an API;

-“Impurity” any component present in the intermediate or API that is not the desired entity.
+“Impurity” any component present in the intermediate or API that is not the desired entity;

-“In-Process Control (or Process Control)”: checks performed during production in order to monitor and, if appropriate, to adjust the process and/or to ensure that the intermediate or API conforms to its specifications.
+“In-Process Control (or Process Control)”: checks performed during production in order to monitor and, if appropriate, to adjust the process and/or to ensure that the intermediate or API conforms to its specifications;

 “In-process control” checks performed during production in order to monitor and if necessary, to adjust the process to ensure that the product conforms to its specifications.
-The control of the environment or equipment may also be regarded as a part of in-process control.
+The control of the environment or equipment may also be regarded as a part of in-process control;

-“Infected” contaminated with extraneous biological agents and therefore capable of spreading infection.
+“Infected” contaminated with extraneous biological agents and therefore capable of spreading infection;

-“Installation qualification” the performance of tests to ensure that the installations (such as but not limited to machines, measuring devices, utilities, manufacturing areas) used in a manufacturing process are appropriately selected and correctly installed and operate in accordance with established specifications.
+“Installation qualification” the performance of tests to ensure that the installations (such as but not limited to machines, measuring devices, utilities, manufacturing areas) used in a manufacturing process are appropriately selected and correctly installed and operate in accordance with established specifications;

 “Intermediate” is a material produced during steps of the processing of an API that undergoes further molecular change or purification before it becomes an API.
 Intermediates may or may not be isolated.
-(Note: this Guide only addresses those intermediates produced after the point that the company has defined as the point at which the production of the API begins).
+(Note: this Guide only addresses those intermediates produced after the point that the company has defined as the point at which the production of the API begins);

-“Manifold” equipment or apparatus designed to enable one or more gas containers to be filled simultaneously from the same source.
+“Manifold” equipment or apparatus designed to enable one or more gas containers to be filled simultaneously from the same source;

-“Manufacture” all operations of receipt of materials, production, packaging, repackaging labelling, re-labelling, quality control, release, storage, and distribution of APIs and related controls.
+“Manufacture” all operations of receipt of materials, production, packaging, repackaging labelling, re-labelling, quality control, release, storage, and distribution of APIs and related controls;